gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 hypothesis for how double mutants may behave.
 Given known values for $\Delta F$ of each mutation in isolation, can we compute the shift in free energy of the pairwise double mutant $\Delta F_\text{mutations 1 \& 2}$?
-@Eq:intro_delF_definition presents a mathematical null hypothesis that the net shift in the free energy is simply the sum of the individual shifts in free energy,
+@Eq:intro_delF_definition presents a mathematical null hypothesis that, assuming there are no interactions between the mutants, the net shift in the free energy is simply the sum of the individual shifts in free energy,
 $$
 \Delta F_\text{mutations 1 \& 2} = \Delta F_\text{mutation 1} +
-\Delta F_\text{mutation 2},
+\Delta F_\text{mutation 2}.
 $${#eq:delF_null_intro}

-assuming there is no interaction between the mutations.
-Given the fact that we can compute the fold-change in gene expression given knowledge of the free energy, we can therefore predict the double mutant phenotype *a priori*, a prediction not possible prior to this work.
+Given the fact that we can compute the fold-change in gene expression with knowledge of the free energy, we can therefore predict the double mutant phenotype *a priori*, a prediction not possible prior to this work.